Delisle (crater)

 The lunar craters Delisle (above) and Diophantus (below) from Apollo 15.
 NASA photo.

 Delisle is a small lunar impact crater in the western part of the Mare Imbrium.
-It was named after French astronomer Joseph-Nicolas Delisle.
 It lies to the north of the crater Diophantus, and just to the northwest of the ridge designated Mons Delisle.
 Between Delisle and Diophantus is a sinuous rille named Rima Diophantus, with a diameter of 150 km.
 To the northeast is another rille designated Rima Delisle, named after this crater.

+On the lunar geologic timescale, Delisle dates to the Eratosthenian period.
+It formed in the basaltic lava flows of Mare Imbrium and has not been significantly modified by subsequent processes.
 The rim of Delisle is somewhat polygonal in form and it has a low central rise on the floor.
 There is some slight slumping along the inner wall, but overall the rim is still relatively fresh with little appearance of significant wear.
-The outer rim is surrounded by a small rampart of hummocky terrain.
+The outer rim is surrounded by a rampart and skirt of hummocky terrain, formed from the impact ejecta.

-Delisle is a crater of Eratosthenian age.

-This formation has also been designated "De l'Isle" in some sources.
+This formation is named after French astronomer Joseph-Nicolas Delisle (1688-1768).
+His name was included in the lunar nomenclature of German amateur astronomer Johann H. Schröter as "de l'Isle" in 1791.
+Its modern designation was officially adopted by the International Astronomical Union in 1935.
+However, some sources continue to use the older name style.

 Rima Delisle

-This is a sinuous rille centered on selenographic coordinates 31.0° N, 32.0° W. It occupies a maximum diameter of 60 km.
+This is a sinuous rille centered on selenographic coordinates 30.87° N, 32.35° W. It occupies a maximum diameter of 57.60 km.
 Three tiny craters in the vicinity of this feature have been assigned names by the IAU.
 These are listed in the table below.